wolfiex/Dans-fork-BBsensor/usb/README.md

 1. Plug in USB
 2. run `python3 setup_USB.py`
 3. copy UUID code
-4. place in `BBSensor/usb/approved.dev` on github repo to be disemminated to all devices
+4. place in `BBSensor/usb/approved.dev` on github repo to be disemminated to all devices.
+No transfers will happen until this is updated.

 ## File location
 Files are transfered into the `/transferdata` directory on your USB.